stormpath/stormpath-sdk-ios/README.md

 ## Configuring Stormpath

 The iOS SDK (v3) leverages the [Stormpath Client API](https://docs.stormpath.com/client-api/product-guide/latest/index.html) for its authentication needs.
 You'll need to sign into the [Stormpath Admin Console](https://api.stormpath.com/) to get your Client API details.
 Go into your Application > Policies > Client API, and ensure that it's enabled.
-Copy your DNS Label, and set it in your Xcode project:
+Copy your Client API URL, and set it in your Xcode project:

 Swift: